Schwab International Small-Cap Equity ETF (NYSEARCA:SCHC) Shares Sold by Columbus Macro LLC

-Columbus Macro LLC reduced its position in shares of Schwab International Small-Cap Equity ETF (NYSEARCA:SCHC – Free Report) by 9.8% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 73,372 shares of the company’s stock after selling 7,986 shares during the period.
-Schwab International Small-Cap Equity ETF accounts for about 1.0% of Columbus Macro LLC’s investment portfolio, making the stock its 28th largest position.
-Columbus Macro LLC owned about 0.07% of Schwab International Small-Cap Equity ETF worth $2,498,000 at the end of the most recent reporting period.
+Columbus Macro LLC lessened its holdings in Schwab International Small-Cap Equity ETF (NYSEARCA:SCHC – Free Report) by 9.8% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 73,372 shares of the company’s stock after selling 7,986 shares during the quarter.
+Schwab International Small-Cap Equity ETF makes up about 1.0% of Columbus Macro LLC’s investment portfolio, making the stock its 28th largest holding.
+Columbus Macro LLC owned about 0.07% of Schwab International Small-Cap Equity ETF worth $2,498,000 as of its most recent SEC filing.

-Several other hedge funds also recently modified their holdings of SCHC.
-Raymond James Financial Services Advisors Inc. boosted its position in shares of Schwab International Small-Cap Equity ETF by 20.3% in the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 36,144 shares of the company’s stock worth $1,372,000 after acquiring an additional 6,097 shares during the last quarter.
-Bank of Montreal Can boosted its position in shares of Schwab International Small-Cap Equity ETF by 2.4% in the first quarter.
-Bank of Montreal Can now owns 32,477 shares of the company’s stock worth $1,252,000 after acquiring an additional 765 shares during the last quarter.
-Mariner LLC boosted its position in shares of Schwab International Small-Cap Equity ETF by 84.0% in the first quarter.
-Mariner LLC now owns 58,456 shares of the company’s stock worth $2,220,000 after acquiring an additional 26,693 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in shares of Schwab International Small-Cap Equity ETF by 4.3% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 915,434 shares of the company’s stock worth $34,760,000 after acquiring an additional 37,627 shares during the last quarter.
-Finally, Northern Trust Corp boosted its position in shares of Schwab International Small-Cap Equity ETF by 2.3% in the first quarter.
-Northern Trust Corp now owns 88,371 shares of the company’s stock worth $3,355,000 after acquiring an additional 2,000 shares during the last quarter.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
+Spire Wealth Management boosted its holdings in shares of Schwab International Small-Cap Equity ETF by 965.3% during the first quarter.
+Spire Wealth Management now owns 799 shares of the company’s stock valued at $27,000 after acquiring an additional 724 shares during the period.
+1832 Asset Management L.P. acquired a new position in shares of Schwab International Small-Cap Equity ETF during the fourth quarter valued at $29,000.
+Bristlecone Advisors LLC acquired a new position in shares of Schwab International Small-Cap Equity ETF during the first quarter valued at $36,000.
+Townsend Asset Management Corp NC ADV acquired a new position in shares of Schwab International Small-Cap Equity ETF during the first quarter valued at $38,000.
+Finally, Impact Partnership Wealth LLC acquired a new position in shares of Schwab International Small-Cap Equity ETF during the second quarter valued at $40,000.

 About Schwab International Small-Cap Equity ETF